Why Write about Patents and Whitepapers when it comes to SEO?

 When a search engine applies for a patent, they aren’t creating a document that is intended to market an invention they are making.
 Instead, they are applying to the government for legal protection for their invention.
-The patent is intended to give someone with knowledge in the field of the invention an idea of what the invention covers, but it’s not a roadmap on how to create, or recreate the invention step-by-step.
+The patent is intended to give someone with knowledge in the field of the invention an idea of what the invention covers, but it’s not a roadmap on how to create or recreate the invention step-by-step.

 While the patent is often filled with legal language, it’s also often filled with assumptions about the Web, about search, and about searchers.
-I usually summarize a patent when I write about it, provide a link to it so that people can read it for themselves, and provide some of my own thoughts and analysis from the perspective of a searcher, a web site owner, and a search engine optimizer.
+I usually summarize a patent when I write about it, provide a link to it so that people can read it for themselves, and provide some of my own thoughts and analysis from the perspective of a searcher, a website owner, and a search engine optimizer.

 What is SEO?

-- Utilizes how information flows through the Web (through social networks and decentralized networks such as blogs, and media channels).
+- Utilizes how information flows through the Web (through social networks and decentralized networks such as blogs, and media channels)

-I’ve been promoting sites in the Web since the mid 90s before AltaVista and Google were around.
-I was a forum moderator and administrator for almost a decade in a forum focused on promoting sites, helping small to medium sized businesses, and doing SEO and usability for sites, and improving conversions and design.
+I’ve been promoting sites in the Web since the mid-90s before AltaVista and Google were around.
+I was a forum moderator and administrator for almost a decade in a forum focused on promoting sites, helping small to medium-sized businesses, and doing SEO and usability for sites, and improving conversions and design.

-I’ve provided SEO services to non-profits, to universities, to Fortune 500s, and to mom and pop ecommerce businesses.
+I’ve provided SEO services to non-profits, to universities, to Fortune 500s, and to mom and pop e-commerce businesses.

 Why do you have a category on SEO Mythology?

 There’s an old saying that one of the best places to learn about the Web is on the Web itself.
 There’s a lot of great information on the internet, but there’s also a lot of great misinformation.
-SEO has been around for awhile, though some of its history is shrouded in mystery.
+SEO has been around for a while, though some of its history is shrouded in mystery.